Belfast Great Victoria Street railway station: Railway station

-The current station has two island platforms providing a total of four platform faces.
-Platforms 2 and 3 run the full length of the site and open onto the station's main concourse.
-Platforms 1 and 4 are half the length and are accessible by walking down the other platforms.
+The final station had two island platforms providing a total of four platform faces.
+Platforms 2 and 3 ran the full length of the site and opened onto the station's main concourse.
+Platforms 1 and 4 were half the length and were accessible by walking down the other platforms.

-Great Victoria Street is the hub of Northern Ireland's suburban rail services, with Bangor line, Derry~Londonderry line, Newry line and Larne Line trains all terminating there.
+Great Victoria Street was the hub of Northern Ireland's suburban rail services, with Bangor line, Derry~Londonderry line, Newry line and Larne Line trains all terminating there.